dimonomid/tneo/README.md

       void          (*idle_user_cb)(void)    //-- callback function repeatedly called from idle task );
 ```
-Besides stacks for idle and timer tasks, there is interrupt stack: it should be also provided.
+Besides stack for idle task, there is interrupt stack: it should be also provided.
+If the option `TN_USE_TIMER_TASK` is set to `1`, there are two additional arguments for timer task's stack pointer and size.

-The port by Alex Borisov has `tn_start_system()` with similar prototype (a bit different though).
+The port by Alex Borisov has similar prototype of `tn_start_system()` (a bit different though).

 ###System time
 Added two functions for getting and setting system tick count: